kosall5220/sep11-freedom-project/README.md

 ## Context
 I am a student at [HSTAT](https://www.hstat.org/) in the [Software Engineering Program](https://hstatsep.github.io/).
 The "Freedom Project" for SEP11 is a year-long project all about making something using JavaScript along with a third-party JS tool.

-For my project, I chose to independently study **Firebase** in order to help me make **an app that lets user document their thoughts online, kinda like a public blog.**.
+For my project, I chose to independently study **Firebase** in order to help me make **an app that lets user document their thoughts online, kinda like a public blog.**

 ## Links